 I zigged and zagged up a microridge on the corner of the mountain, finding variable terrain but nothing dangerous and not a single red flag indicating avalanche danger.
 I had to briefly switch to crampons to surpass some hard-packed snow.
 Climbing above glacial features is usually as temporal is it is scenic, I was happy to be out of range of a fall into a crevasse.

-Reaching a glacially-carved lip roughly the same elevation as the Thayer Hut plateau, I traversed the middle slopes of Triangle and continued the zig-zag pattern up the side of the mountain to the main ridge proper.
+Reaching a glacially-carved valley lip roughly the same elevation as the Thayer Hut plateau, I traversed the middle slopes of Triangle and continued the zig-zag pattern up the side of the mountain to the main ridge proper.

 Unremarkably crossing into glaciated terrain, I made my way around a giant gendarme and to a rock outcropping known as the Sphinx.
-I traded splitboard for crampons and made my way up the top portion of the ridge proper, just as the bitter winds I associate with higher altitudes started picking up.
+I traded splitboard for crampons and made my way up the top portion of the ridge proper, just as the bitterly-cold winds I associate with higher altitudes started picking up.

-Every mountain in the Eastern Alaska Range has a unique feature: besides the Sphinx, Triangle boasts the Death Cornice that sits directly below the summit and reforms every year somewhere on the summit ridge with regularity.
+Every mountain in the Eastern Alaska Range has a unique feature: besides the Sphinx, Triangle boasts the Death Cornice that sits directly below the summit and reforms every year somewhere on the summit ridge.
 It tends to collapse sometime in the late spring but has been known to persist into summer.
 Climbers must cross it to reach the summit, and past parties have knocked it down by accident.
 The cornice was especially impressive this year, and resembled Calvin after being assaulted by Susie with snowballs.
 It was larger than some of the cabins I had lived in during my time in Fairbanks.

 Even though there was no direct danger of the cornice falling on me, it’s unnerving to climb rock and snow directly to the side of such a large and unstable mass.
 Directly below the summit, I gingery walked as far from the edge of the cornice as I safely could.

-Though it was barely after noon, the snow was again unseasonably warm and, as I attempted the final climb to gain the summit, my feet repeatedly punched through the isothermal snow onto the rock that composed the summit ridge.
-Shoving my mittened hands into the snow, I pulled on whatever I could hold to gain elevation, destroying much of the isothermal snow in the process.
+Though it was barely after noon, the snow was again unseasonably warm and, as I attempted the final climb to gain the summit, my feet repeatedly punched through the isothermal snow onto the rock that comprise the summit ridge.
+Shoving my mittened hands into the snow, I pulled on whatever I could grasp to gain elevation, destroying much of the isothermal snow in the process.
 I finally stood on the summit, with my once-again forgotten skate ski poles on my back blowing in the numbing wind.